WeAreDotnet/dotnet-creator-cards/README.md

 We would love to add your content.
 Just make sure to follow our [Code of Conduct](https://github.com/wearedotnet/dotnet-creator-cards/blob/master/CODE_OF_CONDUCT.md)

+You must add the full URL to your GitHub profile to your card, so we can assign it to the member account that used the same GitHub account for sign-up.

 ## What Are Creators?
 By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
 The content can be free or paid.